 But rarely does not mean never.
 If it feels threatened, or if you harass it while it is digesting or shedding, it could try to bite you.
 If it does bite, it won’t hurt much, though.

 The mouth of the corn snake is small and they are only able to eat small prey like rats and mice.
-There is not even a remote chance that a corn snake can devour a human being.
+Corn snakes can eat crickets and other insects, too, but they much prefer mice or rats.
+Point is: there is not even a remote chance that a corn snake can devour a human being.